ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 ### Step 8 (Optional): VM Tests

 VM tests are tests that run the precompile by calling it through the Subnet-EVM.
 These are the most comprehensive tests that we can run.
-If your precompile modifies how the Subnet-EVM works, e.g. changing blockchain rules, you should add a VM test.
+If your precompile modifies how the Subnet-EVM works, for example changing blockchain rules, you should add a VM test.
 For example you can take a look at the TestRewardManagerPrecompileSetRewardAddress function in [here](https://github.com/ava-labs/subnet-evm/blob/helloworld-official-tutorial-v2/plugin/evm/vm_test.go#L2675).
 For this Hello World example we don't modify any Subnet-EVM rules, so we don't need to add any VM tests.